Engineering Management ×12

 1. “Competence, Caring, Conviction”

 A more tangible reflection of googliness, Jim Mattis’s leadership mantra has fundamentally inspired and guided my own work.
 (Great book: Call Sign Chaos: Learning to Lead.)
-You need to be competent in your work, and strive to improve.
+You need to be competent in your work, and improve your work on a regular basis.
 You need to care about people, their well-being, their development.
 And you need to have and display your values.

 When we see leadership fail, then it’s usually in one of these areas: They don’t appear competent, they don’t care enough about people, or they stand for little.